Civis Romanus sum: Nirad Chaudhuri

+By the same British rule.Chaudhuri argued that his critics were not careful-enough readers; "the dedication was really a condemnation of the British rulers for not treating us as equals", he wrote in a 1997 special edition of Granta, as it "was an imitation of what Cicero said about the conduct of Verres[.]"

+American context

 Charles Sumner

 Charles Sumner, an American senator from Massachusetts, related a similar phrase in his famous "The Crime Against Kansas" speech in 1856, stating "I fearlessly assert that the wrongs of much-abused Sicily...were small by the side of the wrongs of Kansas...where the cry "I am an American citizen" has been interposed in vain against outrage of every kind, even upon life itself".

 John F. Kennedy

 American president John F. Kennedy used the phrase in 1963: "Two thousand years ago, the proudest boast was 'civis Romanus sum'.
-Today, in the world of freedom, the proudest boast is 'Ich bin ein Berliner'.
+Today, in the world of freedom, the proudest boast is 'Ich bin ein Berliner'."

 In popular culture

 A variation of the phrase is mentioned in an episode of The West Wing.
 In Season 1, Episode 3 ("A Proportional Response"), President Josiah Bartlet states, "Did you know that two thousand years ago, a Roman citizen could walk across the face of the known world, free of the fear of molestation?
 He could walk across the earth unharmed, cloaked only in the protection of the words 'Civis romanus' - 'I am a Roman citizen'.
 So great was the retribution of Rome, universally understood as certain, should any harm befall even one of its citizens."

 In Monstrous Regiment by Terry Pratchett, part of the Discworld novel series, chief editor and founder of The Ankh Morpork Times William de Worde serves as a war correspondent, reporting on a war between Borogravia and its neighbours.
 He explains to a division of Borogravian soldiers the principle of 'Civis Ankhmorporkius sum' which allows him to not be classified as an enemy informant.